Cyanide (Free) Test Kits

 S. Nagashima, Spectrophotometric Determination of Cyanide with Isonicotinic Acid and Barbituric Acid, International Journal of Environ.
 Anal.
 Chem., 1981, Vol. 10, pp. 99-106.

 Cyanide is used in many chemical and refining processes.
 It is found in effluent from electroplating and metal cleaning operations, coke ovens, steel manufacturing facilities, and gas scrubbers.
 Low levels may occur naturally in groundwaters after it has passed through mineral deposits and rock strata.
 Although cyanide can be safely removed by alkaline chlorination, its acute toxicity to aquatic life necessitates routine monitoring of effluents.
-The Prescribed Concentration or Value (PCV) for free cyanide in drinking water in the UK is 50 µg/l (ppb).
-The Parametric Value for Ireland is the same.
+The Directive Prescribed Concentration or Value (PCV) for free cyanide in drinking water in the UK and Ireland is 50 µg/l (ppb).

 CHEMetrics' cyanide test kits are applicable to the monitoring of effluents and surface water supplies.
 It is recommended, however, that the sample be distilled and hydrogen sulphide be removed prior to analysis.